Last Updated: November 20, 2017

 Personal Information we collect when we obtain online feedback from you: We collect your name, online contact information and any other personal information that you choose to provide in the context of obtaining online feedback from you.
 At your option, we may also collect your organization's name and physical contact information although we may already hold this information if you have provided it to us for another purpose.

-- Contact details of a point of contact for its Customer, Vendor or Business Partners (such as name, business phone numbers, business address);
+- Contact details of points of contact for Customers, Vendors or Business Partners (such as name, business phone numbers, business address);

 - Business contact information (such as job title, responsibilities, department and name of organization);